-Gas dryers use 110 volt, so it will just plug right into a regular wall outlet and run fine.
+Gas dryers use 110 volts, so it will just plug right into a regular wall outlet and run fine.
 It won’t heat unless you have the gas hooked up (obviously) and turned on, but you can at least hear it spin and blow air.

-Electric dryers use 220 volt (except for the very rare, small 110v dryers) You will almost never see these, and I would not recommend buying one.
+Electric dryers use 220 volts (except for the very rare, small 110v dryers) You will almost never see these, and I would not recommend buying one.
 They take forever to dry your clothes.
 You would be better off using a clothesline.

 What about the really old Kenmore dryers?